Financial Aid & Scholarship

-Here you will find information about different scholarships, loans, grants, and payment plans.
-Grace’s financial aid program offers 95% of undergraduate students financial aid to make Grace more affordable.
+Here you will find information about different scholarships, loans, grants and payment plans.
+Grace’s financial aid program offers 99 percent of undergraduate students financial aid to make Grace more affordable.

 Financial need is the difference between the cost of attending Grace College and the expected family contribution.
 This family contribution is determined from information provided by the parents and the student via the FAFSA.

 For the student showing financial need, Grace makes a concerted effort to provide financial assistance.
 This assistance is available through federal, state and Grace College programs.
-Special circumstances will be reviewed on an individual basis when submitted in writing.
+Special circumstances will be reviewed on an individual basis, when they are submitted in writing.

 Virtually all financial aid programs are classified under one of two types: gift aid or self-help assistance.

-Gift aid refers to scholarships and grants which require no repayment by the student.
-Grants are need based awards with the student’s eligibility being determined by information from the FAFSA.
-Scholarships are typically not based on need, but on a student’s accomplishments or talents.
+Gift aid refers to scholarships and grants, which require no repayment by the student.
+Grants are need-based awards determined by information from the student’s FAFSA.
+Scholarships are typically not based on need but on a student’s accomplishments or talents.

-An eligible student will receive an award notification which lists the amounts and types of financial aid available for the upcoming school year.
-Financial aid decisions are subject to adjustments based on the review of any further information requested by Student Financial Aid, including, but not limited to, official tax return transcripts from the IRS and W-2 forms.
+An eligible student will receive an award notification that lists the amounts and types of financial aid available for the upcoming school year.
+Financial aid decisions are subject to adjustments based on the review of any further information requested by Student Financial Aid, including official tax return transcripts from the IRS and W-2 forms.
 All students who receive outside scholarship assistance are required to notify Student Financial Aid.
-Depending on the student’s need and the amount of the additional financial aid, adjustment may be needed.
+Depending on the student’s need and the amount of the additional financial aid, adjustment may be required.

-Any time the parents or the student have any questions regarding the amount of assistance granted, they are welcome to contact Student Financial Aid by using Grace’s toll-free number, 800.544.7223 ext.
+Any time parents or students have questions regarding their allotted assistance, they are welcome to contact Student Financial Aid by using Grace’s toll-free number, 800-544-7223, ext.
 6162.

 Students must file the FAFSA each year in order to apply for renewal of financial aid.
-If requested, official tax return transcripts from the IRS for both student and parent, including W-2 forms, need to be submitted to the Student Aid Office within 30 days from the date of request.
+If requested, official tax return transcripts from the IRS for both student and parent, including W-2 forms, should be submitted to the Student Aid Office within 30 days from the date of request.

 Email Financial Aid or call 800-544-7223, ext.
 6162.